 The National Trust has defined the Cotswolds as comprised of four distinct areas: Oxford to the north, Bath to the west, and Stroud to the southwest; other definitions may extend into Gloucestershire or South Gloucestershire.

 Regardless of how you define it, one thing is clear: The Cotswolds is an idyllic destination offering endless exploration and discovery opportunities.
-If you’re after an escape into nature’s finest offerings, be sure to make your way to The Cotswolds – you won’t be disappointed!
+If you’re after an escape into nature’s finest offerings, be sure to go to The Cotswolds – you won’t be disappointed!

 Brighton is the generous dessert portion on the list of unmissable gem destinations in England, from its storied history to its beautiful beach and namesake pier.
 And what makes it so irresistible?
 It’s the prime seaside location for one.